MURDERGUTS/MURDERGUTS/README.md

+hi guys im writing the media i like/fandoms im in okay its gonna take quite a while because of my memory issues plus its ridiculously long :(

 call me Rufus!
 please read dni on my main strawpage before interacting.
 ; i do not care if you are a spam follower who is in my dni, i dont check profiles.